gomorpheus/morpheus-docs/infrastructure/networks/domains.rst

 #.
 In the *Domain* dropdown, select the Domain.
 #.
 Save Changes

-Selecting a Domain while provisioning an instance
+Selecting a Domain while provisioning an Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 While creating an instance, in the `Configure` section, expand the `DNS Options`.